moznion/taqc/README.md

 }
 ```

 then you run `go generate ./...`, it generates code on `query_param_gen.go` that is in the same directory of the original struct file.
+That generated file has a method `(v *QueryParam) ToQueryParameters() url.Values`.

 ## Author